-Preventing Dryer Fires in Your Home
+Preventing Dryer Fires in Your Home with Dryer Fire Safety

 Laundry is a vital part of our routine.
 We use washing machines and dryers for our clothes very regularly – in some cases weekly or even daily depending on the size of your family.
 But what were to happen if your clothes dryer catches fire?
 This can cost you thousands of dollars in replacements and repairs, and even your home if you’re away when it catches on fire.
+It is important to take precaution and have dryer fire safety measures in place.

 The National Fire Protection Association (NFPA) reported 481,500 structure fires in the United States in 2019, down 3.5 percent from 2018.
 Those fires caused $12.3 billion in property damage in 2019.
 The average loss for these structure fires was just over $25,000.